|Dempsey on the front of Nike Town in New York that is. |

 Landon Donovan increased his potential with his loan spell at Everton, but Dempsey still reigns as the killer soccer player overseas.
 He somehow someway scores big goal after big goal.

-Remember what Bruce Arena said about what made Dempsey unique:
+Remember what Bruce Arena said about what made Dempsey a unique soccer player:

 Dempsey has had more success than any other field player in Europe.
 And he will now play in a UEFA Cup final with Fulham when they take on Atletico Madrid.
 But this summer could be a further breakout possibility for Dempsey.

 If he has a strong World Cup he could end up playing for one of the big four in the EPL: Chelsea, Liverpool, Arsenal or Manchester United.
 I don’t think that’s out of reach for Dempsey, although he’d be wise to stay at Fulham I think where he’s nearly assured a place when he’s healthy.

 This raging face of Dempsey on the Nike Town building in New York could be plastered all over the United States and South Africa too if he can help the United States win some soccer games in June.

 By Jeff Kassouf Some of the greatest stories in sports are the David vs. Goliath dogfights, and the opportunity for…

 The newly signed Real Madrid midfielder wears the Nike Mercurial Vapor VI in the bright sort of lime green colorway.…

 More than anything, I think Sporting Kansas City’s Graham Zusi just got the keeper, FC Dallas’ Kevin Hartman, daydreaming…

 Finally, there’s a women’s soccer commercial that can at least be compared to some of the Nike ads for men’s…